 One of many long-term side effect sustained from my high-dose aggressive chemotherapy in ’95-’96 was chemotherapy-induced cognitive dysfunction aka chemobrain.
+I work to prevent dementia in any form.
 At 62, I’m still a bit young for Alzheimer’s Disease (AD).

 But while my chemobrain has certainly improved over the past 30 plus years, I spend much of my day thinking about how to improve my brain health.
 When I come across articles and studies like the ones linked and excerpted below, I use them to write a blog post.